commercetools/nodejs/docs/sdk/api/sdkMiddlewareHttp.md

 #### Token caching

-The token gets retrieved and cached upon the first request made by the client.
+The token is retrieved and cached upon the first request made by the client.
 Then, it gets refreshed when it expires.
+To utilize this, please make sure you use the same client instance and do not create new ones.

 #### Usage example